Organize Anything With The PARA Method

 As I’ve mentioned earlier, do create multiple archives, depending on your needs, in order to keep those manageable.

-Beneath the Areas and Projects, make sure to use proper 12.08.04 Data Organization - Folder and file naming conventions to avoid creating a mess for yourself.
-If your system is mature enough, you can also consider using the 12.08.03 Data Organization - The Johnny Decimal System along with the PARA method.
+Beneath the Areas and Projects, make sure to use proper folder and file naming conventions to avoid creating a mess for yourself.
+If your system is mature enough, you can also consider using the Johnny Decimal System along with the PARA method.

 Make sure to use unique names for your areas and projects across all your data stores.
 Otherwise, it will be harder for you to locate what you need, and harder to file information efficiently.